jaseemts/jaseemts.github.io/_posts/2014-01-27-time-to-panic.md

+---
-## It’s time to panic if the startup founders don’t fight
+title: It’s time to panic if the startup founders don’t fight
+layout: post
+---

 [According to Paul Graham](http://www.paulgraham.com/startupfaq.html), most successful startups have more than one founder.
 And once you’ve co-founders, there will be fights and disagreements.
 Trust me, healthy debates are always a good thing for your startup.